ShyamJoshuva/DataScience_modules/README.md

 # DataScience_modules
-This repository contains the basic modules used for data science.
+This repository contains data science modules and its basics.